-Definition: a usage scenario is an execution of a subject program with a given set of input test data1.
+Definition a usage scenario is the execution of a subject program with a given set of input test data.
+A usage scenario leads to the generation of multiple interaction scenarios.

-ISVis leverages human pattern-detection abilities.
+The connector abstraction process that the analyst uses with ISVis is one of pattern detection.
 The analyst uses ISVis' visualization features to detect recurring interaction scenarios.
 If a recurring sequence of interactions is meaningful to the analyst, it can be characterized by an interaction pattern, and the analyst can use ISVis to replace instances of the pattern with a higher-level abstraction in the displayed visualization.

-Definition: an interaction pattern is a description of recurring scenarios.
-The pattern specifies an ordered list of interactions, where one or more of the elements of the list can be a wildcard denoting interpolated events that do not contribute conceptually to matching scenarios.
-Interaction pattern is the term used in ISVis to denote interesting architectural connectors.
+Definition an interaction pattern is a description of recurring scenarios.
+The pattern specifies an ordered list of interactions, where one or more of the elements of the list can be a wildcard denoting interpolated events that do not conceptually contribute to matching scenarios.